The mission of New Directions Healthcare is to provide a positive difference every day in the lives of an individual with an opioid addiction.

 New Directions Healthcare specializes in the care of pregnant opioid dependent patients.
 All females are screened for pregnancy prior to admission to the New Directions Healthcare facility.

 For more than 30 years, methadone maintenance treatment has been used to help women struggling with opioid addictions while pregnant.
-Individuals who are pregnant, or become pregnant during their treatment with methadone, are closely monitored by medical providers to better ensure the health and safety of mother and child.
+Individuals who are pregnant, or become pregnant during their treatment are closely monitored by medical providers to ensure the health and safety of mother and child.
 Pregnant mothers are seen frequently to monitor their treatment, progress, and to monitor their dose.
 It is mandatory that all pregnant mothers are seen by an OBGYN.

 We also offer Subutex for pregnant mothers, females that are on Suboxone and become pregnant will be switched to Subutex.

 GROUP AND INDIVIDUAL COUNSELING